-A. Unless required by local, state, or federal law, or international treaty, all applications, questionnaires, and interview forms used in relation to the provision of Port opportunities or services shall not include required disclosure of information related to citizenship or immigration status.
+199 200 A. Unless required by local, state, or federal law, or international treaty, all applications, questionnaires, and interview forms used in relation to the provision of Port opportunities or services shall not include required disclosure of information related to place of birth, citizenship or immigration status.
 Unless otherwise required, the Port shall only collect this data in a manner that separates it from personally identifying information.